 Today, the poinsettia is known in Mexico as Flor de Nochebuena, meaning Christmas Eve Flower.

-The red “petals” on the plant aren’t actually flowers but colored leaves called a bract.
+The red “petals” on the plant aren’t actually flowers but coloured leaves called bracts.
 The flowers are the less impressive little yellow buds in the center of each collection of leaves.

-There is a Mexican folktale about how the plant became associate with Christmas.
-Legend says a girl in 16th Century Mexico was too poor to provide a gift for the celebration of Jesus’ birthday and was inspired by an angel to gather weeds from the roadside and place them in front of the church altar.
+There is a Mexican folktale about how the plant became associated with Christmas.
+Legend says a girl in 16th-century Mexico was too poor to provide a gift for the celebration of Jesus’ birthday and was inspired by an angel to gather weeds from the roadside and place them in front of the church altar.
 Crimson blossoms sprouted from the weeds and became poinsettias.

-Since then they have become a popular Christmas display in Mexican churches, The star-shaped leaf pattern is said to symbolize the Star of Bethlehem, and the red color represents the blood sacrifice of Jesus’s crucifixion.
+Since then, they have become a popular Christmas display in Mexican churches.
+The star-shaped leaf pattern is said to symbolise the Star of Bethlehem, and the red colour represents the blood sacrifice of Jesus’s crucifixion.

 1. Curtis’s Botanical Magazine Poinsettia Drawings

-This vibrant poinsettia illustration is from the famous Curtis’s Botanical Magazine v.63 published in 1836.
+This vibrant poinsettia illustration is from the famous Curtis’s Botanical Magazine, vol. 63, published in 1836.

 2. A Double Flowered Poinsettia Painting